 Is your site loading speed too slow?

-Is the competition outranking you in search results?
+Is the competition out performing you in your search results?

-Are your visitors struggling to find what they are looking for?
+Are your visitors struggling to find what they are searching for?

-By answering these questions, you should have a good idea whether or not a redesign is in order.
-If you're facing a website redesign you basically have one of two choices: Update as you go or a complete overhaul.
+By answering these questions, you should have a better handle on whether a complete redesign is needed.
+If you're facing a website redesign you basically have a couple of choices: Update as you go or a total overhaul.

 Update as you go

-Updating your website redesign one task at a time may be the way to go to make the process as streamlined as possible.
-Here are two ways why updating your website in bite-sized chunks might work best for you:
+Updating your website redesign one task at a time may be the way to go, so the journey is as streamlined as possible.
+Here are two ways why updating your website in bite-sized chunks might suit you best.

-The process doesn’t put a strain on your time and resources: A typical website rebuild could take months.
-If you're already busy enough and don’t have a lot of spare time, human resources, and budget to devote to a full redesign, then aim to make small enhancements to the user experience, a good start would be to add new pages to the site.
+This way of doing things doesn’t put a strain on your available time and finances: A typical website rebuild could take months.
+If you're already busy enough and don’t have a lot of spare time, human resources, and finances to give to a full redesign, then aim to make small improvements to the overall user experience, a good start would be to add new pages to the site.

-People tend not to like change; they are used to specific patterns and intuitive experiences.
-When updating as you go, you aren’t throwing the baby out with the bathwater; you're gradually adjusting it.
-Small updates over time have other advantages as well; you can run A/B tests, keep track of your SEO, get feedback and make sure you are achieving your milestones and goals.
+People tend not to like change; they love specific patterns and experiences.
+If you're developing as you go, you aren’t throwing the baby out with the bathwater; you're improving it in small bite-sized increments.
+Small updates over time have other pluses too; you can run A/B tests, track your SEO, get feedback and make sure you are reaching your milestones and goals.

-Lose the drop shadows and old-fashioned gradients with a flatter, more modern look while keeping the focus the same.
-Update the font to something more now.
-Swap out those stock images for more natural and real photos.
-Look for inspiration from brands that you engage with all the time.
+Lose the drop shadows and outdated gradients with a more straightforward, more modern look.
+Update the font to a more now style.
+Take out those ugly overused stock images and replace with creative, real photos.
+Take ideas and guidance from the brands you like and engage with all the time.

-By just playing with the CSS and applying new elements, this approach is going to be a real money-saver.
-That said, if you have tried updating your website in small steps but only to find out that your issues go far beyond the aesthetics and you don’t address low conversions and lousy search rankings, then you do need to think of completely overhauling your web design.
+That said, if you have tried updating your website in small steps but only to find out that your issues go far beyond the aesthetics and you don’t address low conversions and lousy search rankings, then you do need to think seriously about completely overhauling your web design.

 Complete Site Overhaul

-A huge redesign project may seem daunting but might be the way to go if your site isn’t delivering the way you want or need it to.
-If your website isn’t performing, then your bottom line will suffer.
-Here are some advantages of going through a complete redesign:
+A considerable redesign project may seem daunting but could be the way to go if your website isn’t performing the way you want or need it to.
+If your website design isn't playing as you would like it to, your profits are not going to be there.
+Here are some positives of going through a complete redesign:

 Is the design lacking professionalism?
 Are you failing in your search rankings?
 Is your site mobile friendly?
 A new well-developed website can help you fix these issues.
 A complete overhaul is a great opportunity to include new functionality.
 Make sure you choose great images, images that show off your talents along with video let's not forget the importance of video.
 A redesign gives you the chance to add better content, better navigation, and strategically placed conversion opportunities.